Langley Events Centre: Trinity Western University Athletics

 Five Trinity Western Spartans sports teams play at the Langley Events Centre: basketball (men's and women's), volleyball (men's and women's), and hockey (men's).
 The LEC replaced David E. Enarson Gymnasium as the home of the Spartans.

 BC Titans

 The BC Titans of the International Basketball League (IBL) called the LEC home from 2009-2010.
 Team management opted not to participate in the IBL for the 2011 season.

 Vancouver Giants

 The Vancouver Giants of the WHL have started play with the beginning of the 2016–2017 season at the Langley Events Centre.
 They had previously played at the Pacific Coliseum.

 Vancouver Bandits

-On September 23, 2021 – The Fraser Valley Bandits announced that the club has chosen Langley Events Centre (LEC) as its home for the upcoming Canadian Elite Basketball League (CEBL) season, which begins May 2022.
+On September 23, 2021, the Fraser Valley Bandits announced that the club had chosen Langley Events Centre (LEC) as its home for the upcoming Canadian Elite Basketball League (CEBL) season, which began in May 2022.

 Vancouver FC

-On April 13, 2022, the Canadian Premier League and SixFive Sports and Entertainment LP announced that Vancouver FC would begin playing in Langley, British Columbia at the Willoughby Community Park adjacent to the Langley Events Centre.
+On April 13, 2022, the Canadian Premier League announced that the soccer club Vancouver FC would begin playing at the Willoughby Community Park Stadium, adjacent to the Events Centre.